10 Mind-Boggling Oddities of Communist Poland

 The term export means shipping the goods and services out of a country.

-Pewex was introduced in 1970s to help the country's foreign currency deficit and offered most goods which were unavailable elsewhere (such as toilet paper, jeans, and electronics), but accepted foreign currencies only.
-The exchange ratio was outrageous and possession of foreign currency in cash was forbidden (it had to be exchanged for bank cheques), but Pewex had no competition and so became one of the most loved shops until the fall of communism.
+Pewex was introduced in 1970s to help the country's foreign currency deficit and offered most goods unavailable elsewhere (such as toilet paper, jeans and electronics), but it only accepted foreign currencies The exchange ratio was outrageous and possession of foreign currency in cash was forbidden (it had to be exchanged for bank cheques), but Pewex had no competition and so became one of Poland's most beloved shops until the fall of communism.